discoverdata/datacamp-projects/visualizing-inequalities-in-life-expectancy/README.md

 Highlighting remarkable countries
 ---------------------------------

-Concretely, we will point those three where the aggregated average life expectancy for men and women increased most and those three where decreased most in the period.
+Concretely, we will point to those three where the aggregated average life expectancy for men and women increased and decreased most in the period.

 ``` r
 # Subseting data to obtain countries of interest